BrunaRihl/FineShine-Jewellery/README.md

 ## Marketing and SEO
 ### Business Model - Ecommerce
-**Fineshine** is a Business to Customer (B2C) e-commerce platform, specializing in the production and sale of high-quality jewelry to individual customers.
+**Fineshine** is a Business to Customer (B2C) e-commerce platform, specializing in the production and sale of high-quality jewellery to individual customers.

 ### Competitive Advantages:
-- **Superior Quality:** Producing and offering high-quality jewelry made with precious materials and unique designs.
+- **Superior Quality:** Producing and offering high-quality jewellery made with precious materials and unique designs.
 - **Ease of Purchase:** Providing an easy and convenient purchasing experience through the online platform.
 - **Social Engagement:** Building a community of loyal customers through engagement on social media and loyalty programs.

 ### Customer Segments:
-- **Jewelry Enthusiasts:** Individuals seeking high-quality and exclusive design jewelry.
+- **Jewellery Enthusiasts:** Individuals seeking high-quality and exclusive design jewellery.
-- **Gift Buyers:** People purchasing jewelry for special occasions like birthdays and weddings.
+- **Gift Buyers:** People purchasing jewellery for special occasions like birthdays and weddings.

 ### Key Assets:
-- **Jewelry Inventory:** Diverse inventory of internally produced jewelry to meet customer demand.
+- **Jewellery Inventory:** Diverse inventory of internally produced jewellery to meet customer demand.
 - **E-commerce Platform:** Robust and user-friendly website for sales and transactions.
 - **Social Media Engagement:** Active presence on social media to attract and engage customers.
 - **Newsletter System:** Utilization of MailChimp for regular communications with customers.